VocabHunter/VocabHunter/package/PACKAGING.md

 You will need to install JDK 11 to build the installable bundle of VocabHunter.
 The version provided by [AdoptOpenJDK](https://adoptopenjdk.net/) is an excellent choice for this.

-### OpenJFX 11

-Get the JavaFX 11 JMOD files from [the Gluon download page](https://gluonhq.com/products/javafx/).
-Choose the right option for your platform.
-For example, for Linux pick the file listed as "JavaFX Linux jmods".
-Unzip the file and save the resulting directory somewhere on your system.

 ### Java Packager

 Download the Java Packager.
 Choose the right link for your platform from those listed [on this page](https://mail.openjdk.java.net/pipermail/openjfx-dev/2018-September/022500.html).
 For Mac and Linux, unpack the zip file store the directory somewhere on your system.
 For Windows, copy the two files into the following directories: